FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 Future enhancements may include:
 - Dataset Addition with Fruit Types: Adding multiple types of fruits to the dataset enhances data diversity while also assuring that the model can recognize more categories of fruits with greater accuracy.
-- Fruit Health Analysis: In addition to recognizing ripeness and spoiling levels, the model can detect fruit health issues such as the presence of illness or damage.
+- Fruit Health Analysis: Besides recognizing ripeness and spoiling levels, the model can detect fruit health issues such as illness or damage.
 - Action Recommendation Feature: Included features that offer specific advice for each fruit group, such as:
   - Unripe: Storage guidance until the fruit reaches the optimal ripeness level.
   - Ripe: Recommendations on the best time to consume or sell.